China backs Russia over Syria at G20 summit

 Meanwhile, emerging economies in the BRICS countries - Brazil, Russia, China and South Africa - are divided over the role of the U.S. dollar in the world economy.
 And there has been no sign of them rallying behind the fifth BRICS member, India, after it called on Friday for joint currency intervention.

-The International Monetary Fund will call at the meeting for strengthened global action to revitalize growth and better manage risks, according to an IMF document seen by Reuters.
+The International Monetary Fund will call at the meeting for strengthened global action to revitalise growth and better manage risks, according to an IMF document seen by Reuters.

 But with the United States and other advanced economies picking up speed, the IMF said it still expected global growth to accelerate in 2014 from this year, helped by the highly accommodative monetary conditions in the rich world.